-- Saturday–Sunday: You'll take part in a weekend retreat which aims to enhance your leadership, teamwork and communication skills through a fun, outdoor adventure course
+- Saturday–Monday: You'll take part in a weekend retreat which aims to enhance your leadership, teamwork and communication skills through a fun, outdoor adventure course and project development

-- Monday–Thursday: You'll hear from and interact with speakers from organizations operating within the civil society framework
+- Tuesday–Thursday: You'll hear from and interact with speakers from organizations operating within the civil society framework

 - Friday: You'll present your civil society team project to a panel of leaders who serve as project judges to select a winning project team based on a variety of criteria including innovation and feasibility

 Are permanent residents of Japan (without citizenship) eligible for this program?

 No. Unfortunately, participant slots for students from Japan are only open to Japanese citizens.

 Is there a minimum TOEIC or TOEFL score required to be eligible for this program?